Lieber Clinic Staff

 Skills Coach

 Sheyla Delvecchio studied Special Education at the University of Rio de Janeiro.
 She received additional training in ADHD, Autism, and Learning Disabilities at Columbia University's Graduate School of Education.
-Ms. Delvecchio, a senior skills coach, has specialized training in teaching social skills to people with schizophrenia, autism spectrum disorder, and to utilize LEAP and Motivational Interviewing techniques.
+Ms. Delvecchio, a senior skills coach, has specialized training in teaching social skills to people with schizophrenia, support adults with autism spectrum disorder (AANE LIFEMAP COACH), and to utilize LEAP and Motivational Interviewing techniques.
 Ms. Delvecchio works as a skills coach with individuals and small groups to promote social skills, executive functioning skills, and independent living skills.
 Ms. Delvecchio is fluent in English and Portuguese.

 Alice Saperstein, PhD